hibukki/webfetch2/README.md

 The quotes are from the original tool's description (got them from asking claude-code, ask your own claude-code to verify!)

+### Do one thing and do it well

+This tool only downloads the file (and handles things around the download, like caching and llms.txt files), it treats reading/summarizing the file as out of scope.
+Claude code is already great at handling local files and doesn't need our help there.

 ## Installation

 Requires [Rust](https://rustup.rs/).